Boeing to warn 737 MAX operators of a potential instrument failure that could cause the jet to nose-dive

-Investigators looking into the cause of last week's Lion Air crash in Indonesia have identified a potential failure of a sensor on the jet that triggers multiple issues on the flight deck.
-Boeing is issuing a safety warning to all airlines operating the plane, instructing pilots how to handle the situation if the failure arises.
+The Lion Air crash in Indonesia has prompted Boeing to issue a safety warning to all airlines operating the 737 MAX, instructing pilots in what to do if a specific sensor failure arises.

 Following the fatal crash of a Lion Air jet in Indonesia last week, Boeing was preparing Tuesday evening to warn all airlines operating its new 737 MAX of the potential for an instrument failure that could result in the plane entering a dangerous dive, according to a person briefed on the bulletin’s details.